 - If you have blood in your bowel or your stool you should seek medical attention immediately, this is call hematochezia and hematemesis, respectively.

-2)Apply a warm compress to your stomach.
 Warming your stomach area can help to relax your muscles and reduce any tightness or cramps.
 Use a hot-water bottle, microwaveable compress, or electric heating blanket and place it over your stomach for several minutes.

 - If you don’t have any of the instruments listed above, fill a pillowcase or clean sock with some rice and microwave it for a minute or two.

-3)Stand up and touch your toes.
 Mild indigestion can often by fixed by releasing some of the gas stored in your stomach and intestines.
 You can help your body do this by touching your toes and performing other, similarly simple exercises.

 - For example, lie on your back with your legs and feet elevated, or crunch your knees to your chest while rocking gently.
 Elevating your feet will reduce pressure on the abdominal region, release pent-up gas, and relieve discomfort.